pest-parser/book/src/grammars/peg.md

 ```

 If an expression fails to match, the failure propagates upwards, eventually
-leading to a failed parse.
-However, a failure can be "caught" using the *choice
+leading to a failed parse, unless the failure is "caught" somewhere in the
-operator*.
+grammar.
+The *choice operator* is one way to "catch" such failures.

 [repetition]: grammars/syntax.html#repetition